-Looking for something free or cheap to do with your kids in Columbia, SC?
+Looking for free activities for kids in Columbia, SC?
 You can fill up a day in Columbia without spending a dime!
-We’ve compiled a list, packed full of ideas, for you.
-Grab your family and make some fun-filled memories together.
+We’ve compiled a list and it is packed full of free and cheap ideas for you.
+Grab your family and make some fun-filled memories together for free.
 Here’s our list of free things to do in Columbia, SC with kids!

 Free Things to Do Outside in Columbia, SC

-Go on a walk: Head to Cayce Riverwalk for a walk with your family.
+Go on a walk: Head to Columbia’s Riverwalk for a walk with your family.
 With more than 20 miles of riverwalk and trails, it’s the perfect place to enjoy the outdoors.
 You can find shade under the trees and bridges, and parking is free!

 Have a picnic at the Horseshoe at the University of South Carolina: The Horseshoe at USC is a perfect place to have a family picnic and spend the afternoon.
 Bring some outdoor toys and bikes and enjoy the weather together.
 While there’s plenty of shade, you will need to bring a little money to park.